stevendongatmsft/confidential-sidecar-containers-new/examples/encfs/README.md

 #### 1. Enabling workload identity on your AKS cluster

-Update the AKS cluster using the az aks update command with the --enable-oidc-issuer parameter to use the OIDC Issuer.
+Update the AKS cluster using the az aks update command with the `--enable-oidc-issuer` parameter to use the OIDC Issuer.

 ```
 export RESOURCE_GROUP="myResourceGroup" # This is the name of the resource group your AKS cluster resides
 az aks update -g "${RESOURCE_GROUP}" -n myAKSCluster --enable-oidc-issuer --enable-workload-identity
 ```

-Or append --enable-oidc-issuer --enable-workload-identity flags to the end of your az aks create command so that the cluster is created to use the OIDC issuer.
+Or append `--enable-oidc-issuer` `--enable-workload-identity` parameters to the end of your az aks create command so that the cluster is created to use the OIDC issuer.

 #### 2. Setup Federated Identity using Managed Identity as the Parent Resource

 ```
 export LOCATION="westcentralus" # This is the region of the resource group your AKS cluster resides
-export SERVICE_ACCOUNT_NAMESPACE="default" # This is the namespace you intend to run encfs workload
+export SERVICE_ACCOUNT_NAMESPACE="default" # This is the kubernetes namespace you intend to run encfs workload
 export SERVICE_ACCOUNT_NAME="workload-identity-sa"
 export SUBSCRIPTION="$(az account show --query id --output tsv)"
 export USER_ASSIGNED_IDENTITY_NAME="myIdentity"